Dr. Tara Nicole Richards

 - Criminology and Criminal Justice, Associate Professor

 Dr. Richards' research focuses on intimate partner violence, sexual assault, and the role of gender in criminal justice system processes.
 Some of her recent research has been featured in Justice Quarterly, Crime & Delinquency, and Law and Human Behavior and she has been interviewed by outlets such as Mother Jones, Huff Post, and the Boston Globe.
-Richards has received funding from the Bureau of Justice Assistance, National Institute of Justice, and Office of Violence Against Women.
+Richards has received funding from the Bureau of Justice Assistance, National Institute of Justice, and Office of Victims of Crime.
 She is also a passionate teacher who aims to empower her students to grow as critical thinkers and be forces for positive change in the criminal/legal and victim service systems.

 intimate partner violence | sexual assault | campus sexual misconduct| the role of gender in victimization and criminal justice system processes

 Richards is an active member of the American Society of Criminology's Division on Women and Crime (DWC).
-She is the current Vice Chair of the DWC, and has previously served as an Associate Editor for the Newsletter, an Executive Counselor, the Chair of the External Awards Committee, and a Committee Member for both the Student Paper Competition Committee and Outreach Committee.
-She consistently review manuscripts for an array of criminology and women's studies journals and serves as a member of the Editorial Board for the Journal of Experimental Criminology and the Journal of Women and Criminal Justice.
+She is the current Vice Chair of the DWC, and has previously served as an Associate Editor for the newsletter, an Executive Counselor, the Chair of the External Awards Committee, and a Committee Member for both the Student Paper Competition Committee and Outreach Committee.
+She consistently reviews manuscripts for an array of criminology and gender studies journals and serves as a member of the Editorial Board for the Journal of Experimental Criminology and the Journal of Women and Criminal Justice.
 She also serves as a peer reviewer for the National Science Foundation and the National Institute of Justice.
 Richards serves on the Douglas County Sexual Assault Response Team (SART), Domestic Violence Community Response Team (DV CRT), and the Sexual Assault Kit Initiative (SAKI) Working Group.
 Richards is also the site coach for Nebraska's Justice Reinvestment initiative which is assisting the Nebraska Board of Parole and Division of Parole Supervision as it implements best practice standards to support the rights of crime victims.